mahmud-arif/eks-aws-loadbalancer-ingress/readme.md

 # EKS Cluster and AWS Load Balancer Controller Setup

-## Application Architecture which we are going to deploy
+## Network Architecture which we are going to deploy

 <img src="./ingress.png" alt="ingress" width="50%" />

-I use makefile to simplify the running Command
+I use makefile to simplify  running Command

 A Makefile is a powerful tool that simplifies the process of managing and automating complex tasks in software development and system administration.
 It serves as a build automation tool that orchestrates the execution of commands to streamline the development, deployment, and maintenance processes.